Wacky-Mole/WackysDatabase/Thunderstore/README.md

     Textures are .pngs that hold the feel, appearance, or consistency of a surface or substance.

+    AOEs are area of effect objects that can be used for damage, buffs, or debuffs.

+    Projectiles are objects that can be used for damage, buffs, or debuffs.
+They are usually spawned from a weapon or a creature. ( You can be very creative here).
+Use random items to spawn projectiles, or use a projectile to spawn an item.

     Most lines in the YAMLS can be deleted.
 Only the required ones need to be in the files, when the line is deleted the computer interprets that as a null value.

     Null is like, I don't know, so I don't care, use the orginal values.

     To delete the existing values you will use either '' for strings, "delete" for SE Effects or "-" for multiliners.